Heavy-quark azimuthal momentum correlations as a sensitive probe of thermalization: Acknowledgment

 \section{Acknowledgment}

+After re-submission of this manuscript, the authors learned that there exists a publication on azimuthal correlations of leptons stemming from semi-leptonic decays of heavy quarks probing the QGP~\cite{hirano}.
 We would like to thank J.~Castillo, Dr.~Y.~Pachmayer, Dr.~D.~Miskowiec, and Dr.~N.~Xu for exciting discussions.
 This work was supported by the Helmholtz Association under contract number VH-NG-147 and the Helmholtz Alliance HA216/EMMI.